CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 ```

 With this syntax, every piece of data from a database
-or collection field can be put inside an e-mail.
+or collection field can be put inside an email.
 When sent,
 this code gets evaluated and substituted by the field value
 in the profile of the receiver.